DevOpsWithDheeraj/DevOps-in-one-shot/06_Container_Orchestration_Kubernetes/K8s/01_K8s Basics & Architecture/README.md

 ---
 ### 🟧 **e.
 Cloud Controller Manager (optional)**

+The Cloud Controller Manager is a control plane component that allows Kubernetes to interact with the underlying cloud provider’s API.

+In short:
-* Integrates Kubernetes with cloud providers (AWS, GCP, Azure).
+> Cloud Controller Manager = The bridge between Kubernetes and cloud provider services (like AWS, GCP, Azure).

+It separates cloud-specific logic from the core Kubernetes components, making Kubernetes cloud-agnostic.

 📌 **Example:**
 > Creates AWS load balancers when you create a `LoadBalancer` service.